Annulments - questions and answers

 How does the Tribunal establish the facts of the matter?

-The facts of the matter are established through the
+The facts of the matter are established through the documents

-informed about the background and upbringing of each of the parties, their
+about the background and upbringing of each of the parties, their

 courtship, the story of their marriage and the story since the marriage.